 Emmaus UK promises to respect and keep safe any personal data you share with us, either directly or through third parties.
 We aim to be clear about how we will use your data and not do anything you wouldn’t reasonably expect from us.

-For the purpose of the General Data Protection Regulation and the Data Protection Act 1998 the data controller is Emmaus UK of Unit 302 Scott House, The Custard Factory, Gibb Street, Birmingham B9 4AA, a registered charity with Charity Number: 1064470.
+For the purpose of the General Data Protection Regulation and the Data Protection Act 1998 the data controller is Emmaus UK of Apex House, Calthorpe Road, Edgbaston, Birmingham, B15 1TR, a registered charity with Charity Number: 1064470.

 If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event or offer to donate something our shop, we will usually collect: